 Grass will usually be fine to use for a year after the test date.
 The germination rate listed should remain valid if the seed was stored in a cool, dry area.
 Heat will rapidly decrease the seed viability.
 Moisture may ruin it.

 Each year of storage can result in a decrease of the grass seed germination rate by a range of 10 to 25% per year.
 It can still be used, but the amount applied to an area should be increased proportionately.
 Because you have to use more seed, don’t automatically assume that older seed being sold at a discount is a good value.

-If you have older seed, take a handful and lightly blow across it (outside).
+If you have older seed that you procratinated using, take a handful and lightly blow across it (outside).
 Any lightweight seeds that blow away are just chaff, they have died.
 If a large portion of seeds are dead, start with a fresh batch.